5GSEC/OAI-5G-Docker/O-RAN SC RIC Deployment Guide.md

 }
 ```

 Specify the port number in OAI.
-This is current hardcoded (as of v2.0.1 version) within the OAI's E2 agent.
+This is currently hardcoded (as of v2.0.1 version) within the OAI's E2 agent.
 Locate file at `<OAI-ROOT>/openair2/E2AP/flexric/src/agent/e2_agent_api.c` and adapt the following line:

 ```
 const int e2ap_server_port = 36421;
 ```

-Then recompile OAI:
+Then compile OAI:

 ```
 cd <OAI-ROOT>/cmake_targets